Move over law: In Canada

 In 2005, the government of Alberta expanded the scope of the province's move over laws.
 Amendments were made to the province's Traffic Safety Act to require drivers to either slow down or move over when passing emergency vehicles or tow trucks stopped on the side of a highway when their "flashing lamps are operating."
 The maximum speed for passing stationary emergency vehicles or tow trucks was set at 60 km/h, and the fines for exceeding that speed were doubled.

-In 2012, Quebec established a Move Over Law (called in French as Corridor de sécurité, or Safety corridor).
+In 2012, Quebec established a move over law] (Corridor de sécurité, or safety corridor).
 Unlike other laws found in US states and Canadian provinces, the Quebec law had broader application.
 Drivers would have to slow down and provide a buffer lane to a stopped service vehicle with active strobing/rotating lights or active traffic arrow.
 The service vehicles may be tow trucks, emergency vehicles (ambulance, police, fire), or highway department patrol vehicles.

 In 2015, Ontario modified the Highway Traffic Act, stating motorists shall slow down and proceed with caution, moving over if multiple lanes exist, when approaching stopped tow trucks producing intermittent flashes of amber light.
-The section does not define tow trucks as "emergency vehicles."
+The section does not define tow trucks as "emergency vehicles".

 In the United States

 In the United States, move over laws refer to requiring drivers to give a one lane buffer to stopped emergency vehicles.
 For example, while driving in the right lane, if the driver sees a stopped police car, the driver is required to move one lane over to the left to give enough buffer space to avoid any potential accidents.

-The move over law originated in Lexington, South Carolina after James D. Garcia, a paramedic, was struck and injured at an accident scene on January 28, 1994 when attempting to assist a driver that had slid off of the road.
-The South Carolina Highway Patrol listed Garcia at fault; leading to his work to create this law.
-The South Carolina General Assembly passed the "move over law" (SC 56-5-1538) in 1996 and was revised in 2002 to increase the ease of enforcement and fines.
+The move over law originated in Lexington, South Carolina, after James D. Garcia, a paramedic, was struck and injured at an accident scene on 28 January 1994, when attempting to assist a driver that had slid off of the road.
+The South Carolina Highway Patrol listed Garcia at fault, leading to his work to create this law.
+The South Carolina General Assembly passed the "move over law" in 1996 and was revised in 2002 to increase the ease of enforcement and fines.

 After a series of similar events across the US in 2000, the US Department of Transportation and Federal Highway Administration began to address the issue of Emergency Scene Safety, and issued recommended changes for the new Manual of Uniform Traffic Control Devices (MUTCD) that finally addressed the need for improved standards and protection for emergency workers.
 With the further assistance of public interest groups such as the Emergency Responder Safety Institute, move over laws became standard across the US and Canada.